dimitymiller/cac-openset/README.md

 # Class Anchor Clustering: a Distance-based Loss for Training Open Set Classifiers
+To do - pytorch version, yml, requirements.txt, needs GPU

 Class Anchor Clustering (CAC) loss is an entirely distance-based loss the explicitly encourages training data to form tight clusters around class-dependent anchor points in the logit space.